matekno/marley-winston/README.md

 ## Logging Levels

-Logging levels in `winston` conform to the severity ordering specified by
+Logging levels in `marley` conform to the severity ordering specified by
 [RFC5424]: _severity of all levels is assumed to be numerically **ascending** from most important to least important._